 Bananas: When you serve crushed banana to your rat, he will love it and will surely appreciate this move.
 You can add nuts or any other fruit to make the meal way more delicious.

 Beef: Beef is high in calorie content, so should be given in limit.
 Instead of beef, you should try giving the chicken meat as it is quite low in calories and will serve as a great food option for your rat.

 Blueberries: This fruit is mostly not recommended for animals, but it is absolutely safe for rats.
 Your rat may get messy while eating this fruit so be careful, otherwise, it will cost you extra efforts to clean all that mess.

 Bread: Bread is may time reported to cause choke in rats.
 But still, you can give a small portion of bread to your rat.
 Make sure that bread is properly crushed and is in small pieces.
 Instead of giving the whole bread, we recommend you offer bread crumbs to your rat.

-Butternut squash: A properly cooked butternut squash is safe foods for rats.
+Butternut squash: A properly cooked butternut squash is a safe food for rats.
 Make sure you have cooked the butternut squash properly before offering it to your rat.

 Celery: This vegetable is safe for the rat but is not so rich in nutritional content.

 Cheese: Cheese is high in protein and a small portion of it is safe for your rat.
 Soy cheese is a way healthier option.
 So instead of milk cheese, we recommend a switch to soy cheese for your rat.

 Corn: Corn is a good option for the rat in order to provide them sufficient calories so that they can keep playing the entire day full of their energy.